 - salt and pepper to taste

 - 16 ounce package gnocchi

-When it gets thicker, add the chicken broth, gnocchi, spinach and seasonings.
-Cover and heat through.
+- When it gets thicker, add the chicken broth, gnocchi, spinach, and seasonings.